-The best grocery delivery services have been essential for many people during the COVID-19 pandemic, especially for those in quarantine.
-And with social distancing still recommended in parts of the country, grocery delivery services continue to remain in high demand.
+The best grocery delivery services became particularly essential for many people at the start of the pandemic.
+But even now, grocery delivery services continue to remain in high demand.
 Different options are sprouting all the time, like Hungryroot and Dumpling.

 - The best meal kit delivery services for home cooking

 - Need a drink?
 Here are the best alcohol delivery services

 The best grocery delivery services offer fresh produce, meat, seafood, eggs, cheese, prepared foods and meal kits.
 Others only sell nonperishable, shelf-stable pantry items like pasta, cereal, canned goods and snacks.

 As far as delivery fees and times, they run the gamut.
 Some offer free delivery with add-on memberships, and most require a minimum order.
 You can get groceries delivered within an hour in some places or schedule them for the next day or later in the week.

 Here are the best grocery delivery services right now.

 The best grocery delivery services offer everything that you can get at the store, but with the convenience of being dropped off at your home.